 For many years paddle wheelers plied the Yukon River, pushing cargo-laden barges carrying everything from gold dust to passengers, evening gowns to dynamite.
 Burning wood to create steam, these riverboats used thousands of cords of wood that were stacked at riverside wood camps.
 They were the lifeline to the outside world, until improved roadways retired them in the 1950s.
 The S.S.
-Keno is a riverboat typical of that era, is located on the Dawson City waterfront.
+Keno, a riverboat typical of that era, is located on the Dawson City waterfront.

 You can take in the beauty of this historical boat from the riverside trail and Front Street, and enjoy interpretive programs offered by Parks Canada at other nearby locations.